miklevin/MikeLev.in/_posts/2024-11-10-i-know-kung-fu-show-me.md

 crawl spanning millions of edges.
 GPUs aren't just for AI—they're our tools in mapping and understanding these complex digital landscapes.

+And now back to our regularly streamed thoughts.
+Showing you the Kung Fu is quite a bit down the page.

+---

 ## On Focus and Discretionary Projects

 Don't lose time on discretionary projects.
 But isn't everything in life